joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 ```
 What happens when you try to compile it?

+##### Macro Definitions
+Although less used now because it's the C-standard, when looking at code you might see something called `#DEFINE`.
+This
+is just another way to declare constants.

+For more information on these, click [here](http://www.cprogramming.com/tutorial/cpreprocessor.html).

 #### c-string vs string
 #### cmath and Generating Random Numbers
 ##### cmath
 The `cmath` header lets you use specific math functions, such as `tan` (tangent), `sqrt` (square root), and more.
 A
 more complete list can be found [here](http://www.cplusplus.com/reference/cmath/).
+Click on the ones you're curious about
+and they will explain each function within `cmath` pretty well.

 ##### Random Numbers
 Through the header file `cstdlib`, you can use both the `rand` function. `rand` outputs a random number (between 0 and